Yam1xTest/pelican-cms/README.md

 yarn start
 ```
 ### In Docker
+#### Profiles
+- local-run - runs cms app and the database
+- db-only - runs only database

 To enable Strapi and the database in Docker, run the command `docker-compose --profile local-run up -d`

 Link to full documentation: https://github.com/TourmalineCore/pelican-documentation/blob/master/README.md